-Orbital sanders can be used for a variety of sanding and smoothing needs.
+Random orbital sanders can be used for a variety of sanding and smoothing needs.
 These units are lightweight, easy to use and offer a swirl-free finish on surfaces like wood, metal and plastic.
-Read below for instructions on how to operate one for your sanding needs.

 Learn the Anatomy

 Random orbital sanders are ideal for quick sanding needs.
 You can use them to smooth surfaces such as rough metal, wood or plastic.
 They can be used to remove paint or rust.

 These sanders are best used on flat surfaces and should be held with even pressure across the face of the pad.
 Leaning on the sander or putting weight on one edge of the pad can result in divots and swirl marks on the surface.

 For bigger jobs that cover larger surfaces, try a belt sander.
 For more delicate tasks, consider using a sheet or detail sander instead.

 As you learn how to use a sander, remember that:

 - Safety is key.
 Make sure to wear protective safety glasses and a dust mask when using a power sander.

 - Most sanders incorporate a dust bag which needs to be emptied during use.